Easy Mini Mexican Tarts

-These Mini Mexican Tarts are filled with sausage, salsa and cheese filled wonton shells will disappear by halftime!
+These Mini Mexican Tarts are filled with sausage, salsa and cheese filled and will disappear by halftime!
 My personal football fanatic taste testers gave these Mini Mexican Tarts their seal of approval!
 Many thanks to Gallo Family Vineyards for sponsoring today’s post.

 So I went to work and whipped up some irresistible munchies for mid-game.
 Of course, the gang was way too wound up to eat, but when the game clock ticked down to zero, they were all over these mini Mexican tarts.
 And we toasted the double win with beer, sodas and my favorite Gallo wines.

 Easy and Elegant Spicy Sausage Appetizers

 To ensure the bottoms got crispy, the mini tarts were removed from the tin and placed on a Baking Sheet for another short stint in the oven.
 Cooled for a minute or two, they were ready for prime time.
 My football fans shoveled them into their mouths at a record pace.

 If you have company, feel free to garnish these mini Mexican tarts with a little dollop of sour cream, sliced olives, cheese, cilantro or whatever tickles your fancy.
 These Mini Mexican Tarts will disappear at your game day party!